AntonyDavidTroy/OlympusFitness/README.md

    #### Footer

-  - add footer, explain social media links and copyright
+  - Featured on all four pages the full responsive footer The section includes links to the relevant social media sites for Olyumpus Fitness.
+The links will open to a new tab to allow easy and direct navigation for the user.
+  -The footer is valuable to the user as it encourages them to keep connected via social media.

 #### Landing Page